AesSedai101/codejam-kotlin-template/README.md

-# Cod eJam Kotlin template
+# Code Jam Kotlin template

 Template to quickly start solving Google Code Jam problems in Kotlin.
 Uses a bash script to avoid any IDE-based complications.